Our Blog

 A pure tone test precisely measures your hearing threshold, which is the faintest sound you can hear at different pitches.
 This helps pinpoint any hearing problems and their extent.
 Since human speech is made up of sounds across various frequencies, mapping this out helps audiologists understand how well you can hear.

 The test involves wearing headphones and listening to a series of beeps or pure tones presented at varying volumes and frequencies.
 You’ll be asked to indicate whenever you hear sounds.
-The frequencies help doctors analyse and determine the type of hearing loss, such as:
+The frequencies help audiologists analyse and determine the type of hearing loss, such as:

 • Conductive hearing loss